[ Printer Friendly Version ] [ Report Abuse ]

 "BLONDIE!" a voice rang, and I looked up to see Scorpius gesturing wildly.
-Ah, someone to escape the boy's stares.
+Wonderful.
 I tip-toed across the crowded room, being careful to avoid stepping on all of the limbs splayed across the floor.
 I was planning to sit and face the boys, but Scorpius snaked an arm around my waist and pulled me down beside him.
-Damn you.
+Great.

 I closed my eyes and willed myself to live in the moment.

 "Don't be shy, love," Scorpius chuckled.
-I tried to keep an annoyed expression and to avoid looking at Albus, considering he was in such close proximity.
-I was concerned if I made eye contact I would either (a) swoon and be unable to stop staring; (b) die; or (c) smile stupidly.
+I tried to avoid looking at Albus, considering he was in such close proximity.
+I was concerned if I made eye contact I would either (a) be unable to stop staring; (b) shrug; or (c) smile stupidly.
 I really wasn't kidding about the ridiculously attractive bit.

 Unfortunately, the pillow sunk as Scorpius twisted and my head fell sideways.
 AHH MISSION ABORT CLOSE YOUR EYES.

-Fortunately, I succumbed to (c) and not the other two.
-Trying pathetically to wipe the awkward smile off my face, I desperately searched my mind for a good conversation starter while simultaneously trying to engage my neck to twist back to a neutral postion.
+Trying pathetically to wipe the awkward smile off my face, I desperately searched my mind for a good conversation starter while simultaneously trying to engage my neck to twist back to a neutral position.
 Scorp beat me to it.

 What an excellent distraction.
 I couldn't help it and laughed loudly.
 Scorp was the only boy that could make the egotistic teenager outlook funny, not to mention he had a brilliant sense of sarcasm.
 Even so, I hoped he was serious: having a couple good friends would definitely help me adapt to a new school.
 And I certainly wasn't ready to date again.
 (Cue ring-rubbing.)

-Albus looked annoyed (dammit, I did it again.
-Wipe that harebrained look off your face!) and frowned at Scorpius.
+Albus looked annoyed (dammit, I looked at him again) and frowned at Scorpius.
 "Scorp, you bugger, leave her alone," he said.
 Scorpius smiled sweetly.

 Despite his "chat," Scorpius still had his arm around me.
 After a brief silence, Albus sighed pensively, then glanced at me.
 "Learn any magic today?"